AvolitesLtd/TitanManual/docs/system-settings/external-displays.md

 using.

 Titan should configure its output to match your monitor.
-However if this does not work for some reason you can manually set resolution from the toolbar.
+However if this does not work for some reason, on a console you can manually set resolution from the toolbar.
 Click \'Tools\' at the very top of the touch screen and select
 \'Control Panel\', then \'External Monitor\', then select the option to match the resolution of your monitor.